Beyond Fixed Horizons: A Theoretical Framework for Adaptive Denoising Diffusions: Doob's -transform and time-inversion from random times

-in both $u$ and $\tau$ is solved by the $h$-transformed process $Z^h$ with first entrance time into the support of $\beta$ as stopping time.
-Furthermore, the variational gap in problem \eqref{eq:control} can be interpreted as the KL divergence between $Z^u$ and the $h$-transformed process until the lifetime. \end{proposition} Details can be found in\ Appendix \ref{app:stoch_control}.
+so the Kullback--Leibler divergence between the controlled law and the $h$-transformed law (up to $\tau_\beta$) equals the variational gap. \end{enumerate} \end{proposition}

+The proof can be found in Appendix \ref{app:stoch_control}.
 We note here that for the cases we are interested in later, the first entrance time into the support just happens to coincide with the lifetime $\zeta$.